obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 <!-- placeholder to force blank line before included text --> <!-- include: CustomFilteringExamples.test.dates_task.due_docs.approved.md -->

+- ```filter by function task.due.format('dddd') === 'Tuesday'```
+  - Find tasks due on Tuesday.
+  - On non-English systems, you may need to supply the day of the week in the local language.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->

 %%DON'T PANIC!
 For users who are comfortable with JavaScript, these more complicated examples may also be of interest:%%